 Take a pipette, just like the one you might find in any science kid your kids have laying around, and fill it with a cleaning solution.
 Squirt the cleaning solution inside the bath toy and swish it around well.
 If you don’t have a pipette, that’s ok!
 Simply squeeze the toy and allow the toy to soak up the cleaning solution.

-You should keep your baby bath toys in a dry place.
+You should keep your bath plaything in a dry place to keep them mold free.
 This could mean somewhere like a bath toy holder like this fun one, as long as the tub isn’t being used by other family members.
-If you have a shared tub, then store your bath toys in a cool dry cupboard to keep them safe for your little ones.
+If you have a shared tub, then store your bath toy in a cool dry cupboard to keep them safe for your little ones and prevent mold.

 What If All My Bath Toys Have Holes In Them And I See Mold?

-If your bath toys are growing mold, you can use my cleaning methods described above to try and remove the mold.
-If you cannot remove the mold, then it might be time to throw the toys away and replace them with cleaner, safer ones.
-Here are the best non-toxic bath toys for babies if you need some inspiration.
+If your bath toy is growing mold at first sight, you can use the cleaning methods described above to try and remove the mold.
+If you cannot remove the mold, then it might be time to throw the toy away and replace it with cleaner, safer ones.

 When To Throw Away Bath Toys

-Sometimes, a toy cannot be saved.
-If your toys have mold that just won’t budge, then it is time to throw it away.
-Keep your family safe and don’t be afraid to toss a toy that’s moldy and gross, even after you’ve tried all of my fabulous cleaning methods on cleaning bath toys.
+Sometimes, an old bath toy cannot be saved.
+If your squirt toys have mold that just won’t budge, then it is time to throw them away.
+Keep your family safe and don’t be afraid to toss a toy that’s moldy and gross, even after you’ve tried all of your fabulous cleaning methods. to prevent mold.

 Wrapping Up On How To Clean Bath Toys

-Did you know about all of these awesome ways to clean bathtub toys?
-It is so important to ensure that your bathtub toys dry fully after each bath and that they are stored away from water to help prevent the growth of mold which can be harmful to the health of your child.
+Did you know about all of these awesome ways to clean inside a squeeze toy like rubber ducks?
+It is so important to ensure that your bathtub toy dries fully after each bath and that they are stored away from water to help prevent the growth of mold which can be harmful to the health of your child.

 It is just as important to clean your bath and shower clean so that your family is breathing in